 I got a solution to the specific challenges I was having, and I was able to move forward really, really quickly.
 On a call with James, all I needed to say was “This is where I am with this specific challenge, what should I do next?”.
 And he said “You should do this, this and this…and this is what will happen as a result.”.

 I paid $600 for that access to James.
 A lot of people won’t spend $600 to join James’s mastermind because they see it as $600.
-What I saw was $600 was cheap as fuck versus an the alternative of a coaching service that would have been way more.
-You might have expected that to be into five figures, $15k to $20k to access someone at that level, but I paid $600.
+What I saw was $600 was cheap as chips versus an the alternative of a coaching service that would have been way more.
+You might have expected that to be into five figures, $15k to $20k, to access someone at that level, but I paid $600.

 I could obviously have chosen to do nothing instead.
 Move really slowly, struggle to figure it out, make no progress, don’t make any money, no profit, no business.
 Or pay $600 to access a membership where you know you are doing so just to ask for solutions to a problem that you have right now.